VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification: Experiment

 \textbf{Comparison with the State-of-the-art.} We mainly compare the performance with other methods on the test sets of two public vehicle re-id datasets, \ie, VeRi-776~\cite{liu2016deep} and VehicleID~\cite{liu2016pku} as well as AICity Challenge ~\cite{tang2019pamtri} private test set.
-The comparison results with other competitive methods are as follows: \begin{itemize} \item \textbf{VeRi-776 \& VehicleID.} There are two lines of competitive methods.
+The comparison results with other competitive methods are as follows: \textbf{VeRi-776 \& VehicleID.} There are two lines of competitive methods.
 One line of works deploy the hand-crafted features \cite{liao2015person,liu2016deep} or utilize the self-designed network \cite{zhou2018aware,wang2017orientation,liu2017provid}.
 In contrast, another line of works leverages the model pre-trained on ImageNet, yielding the superior performance \cite{khorramshahi2019dual,chu2019vehicle,tang2019pamtri,he2019part}.
 As shown in Table \ref{table:veri}, we first evaluate the proposed approach on the VeRi-776 dataset \cite{liu2016deep}.
 We leave out the VeRi-776 test set from the VehicleNet to fairly compare the performance, and we deploy the ResNet-50~\cite{he2016deep} as backbone network, which is used by most compared methods.
 The proposed method has achieved $83.41\%$ mAP and $96.78\%$ Rank@1 accuracy, which is superior to the second best method, \ie, Part-based model~\cite{he2019part} ($74.3\%$ mAP and $94.3\%$ Rank@1) by a large margin.
 Meanwhile, we observe a similar result on the VehicleID dataset~\cite{liu2016pku} in all three settings (Small /Medium /Large).
 Small, Medium and Large setting denotes different gallery sizes of 800, 1600 and 2400, respectively.
-The proposed method also arrives competitive results, \eg, $83.64\%$ Rank@1, $96.86\%$ Rank@5, of the small gallery setting, $81.35\%$ Rank@1, $93.61\%$ Rank@5, of the medium gallery setting, and $79.46\%$ Rank@1, $92.04\%$ Rank@5, of the large gallery setting.
+The proposed method also arrives competitive results, \eg, $83.64\%$ Rank@1 of the small gallery setting, $81.35\%$ Rank@1 of the medium gallery setting, and $79.46\%$ Rank@1 of the large gallery setting. \zznote{One competitive method, VANet~\cite{chu2019vehicle}, has achieved comparable results on VehicleID, but is inferior to the proposed method on VeRi-776.
+It is because VANet introduces one extra viewpoint module, which could discriminate different viewpoints, i.e., front view and rear view.
+Since the VehicleID dataset only contains two views, VANet works well.
+In contrast, on another benchmark VeRi-776, containing 20 cameras, the proposed method is more scalable than VANet in terms of the multi-camera scenario.} \textbf{AICity Challenge.} For AICity Challenge Competition (on the private test set of CityFlow \cite{tang@cityflow}), we adopt a slightly different training strategy, using the large input size as well as the model ensemble.
+The images are resized to $384 \times 384$.
+We adopt the mini-batch SGD with the weight decay of 5e-4 and a momentum of $0.9$.
+In the first stage, we decay the learning rate of $0.1$ at the $40$-th and $55$-th epoch.
+We trained $32$ models with different batchsizes and different learning rates.
+In the second stage, we fine-tune the models on the original dataset.
+We decay the learning rate of 0.1 at the $8$-th epoch and stop training at the $12$-th epoch.
+Finally, we select $8$ best models on the validation set to extract the feature.
+When testing, we adopt the horizontal flipping and scale jittering, which resizes the image with the scale factors $[1, 0.9, 0.8]$ to extract features.
+As a result, we arrive at 75.60\% mAP on the private testing set.
+Without extra temporal annotations, our method has already achieved competitive results (see Table \ref{table:team}).
+With the help of extra annotation of temporal and spatial information, we have achieved $86.07\%$ mAP, which surpasses the champion of the AICity Vehicle Re-id Challenge 2019.